burnsoftnet/BurnSoft.Applications.MGC/README.md

 * FIXED issue with Importing a Firearm where the Default Barrel ID and Model ID return 0.
 * Added Function to produce and look up the ID of the Rating list.
 * Added Function for Settings Picture Order, Reseting orders and addition List functions for the Picture Table
+* Added General Accessories Table and Functions
+* Added General Accessories Link Table and Functions
+* Added Another Column to the Gun Accessories Table to link between the two types of accessories.
+If this was done in the first place it would be just the general and the link, but right now this is an experiment and I will see if the link table is needed as tests go on.

 ### v1.7.0.4